massimo-guarascio/FaviconStegoDetection/README.md

 ### Input details
 We assume that the main directory includes a number of subfolders, one for each class (in our setting, legitimate favicons and the ones embedded with php scripts or urls).
-Each subfolder contains the corresponding favicons.
+Each subfolder contains the corresponding type of favicons.